 Pretend you are a free agent.
 You get a call from two teams: the New England Patriots and the Buffalo Bills.
 One team has played in five Super Bowls in 12 years.
 The other can’t sell out its home games.
 For whom would you rather play?

-Quarterback Drew Bledsoe, a Pro-Bowler who had led his former team to the Super Bowl, was at the beginning of this sad saga for the Bills.
-In 2002 and 2003, he was 8-8 and 6-10 respectively.
+Quarterback Drew Bledsoe, a Pro-Bowler who had led his former team to a Super Bowl appearance, was at the beginning of this sad saga for the Bills.
+In 2002 and 2003, the team went 8-8 and 6-10 respectively.
 For his third and final season, he entered the finale a win away from a playoff berth; instead, he lost to the second string of the post-season bound Pittsburgh Steelers, who were resting their starters.
 When it came time to follow through, he consistently came up short because the team should not and cannot win a big game.

 Perhaps I was not clear about the debilitation factor of playing for a bad team.
 Pro-Bowlers Marcus Stroud, Terrell Owens, and Mario Williams had failed to live up to their hype after being signed by the Bills.
 Previous season statistics posit much more talent than what was shown here.
 What is worse, the phenomenon works both ways.
 Former draft picks Antoine Winfield, Nate Clements, Donte Witner, and Willis McGahee have had similar if not more success since leaving Buffalo early in their careers.
 Running back Marshawn Lynch went from above average in Buffalo to one of the league’s best in Seattle.
 I need not mention the numerous draft busts that further how a player cannot seem to reach peak performance for the Buffalo Bills.
 J.P Losman.
 John McCargo.
 Oops.